MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 To share the entire app to stage, in the app manifest, you must configure `meetingStage` and `meetingSidePanel` as frame contexts, see [app manifest](../../resources/schema/manifest-schema.md).
 Otherwise, meeting attendees may not be able to see the content on stage.

-Optionally, applications can also choose to start a meetNow meeting when the user chooses to share the content.
-Feature not in R4 yet.
-Pending docs from dev team.

-### Join a meeting
+## Deep link to join a meeting

-Application can read “Join a meeting” urls through Graph APIs.
+Application can read "Join a meeting" URLs through Graph APIs.
 This deep link brings up the UI for the user to join that meeting.